Snake and Lizard Bites - Home Treatment

 - Remove any

 jewelry.
-The limbs might swell, making it more difficult to remove the jewelry
+The limbs might swell, making it harder to remove the jewelry

 after swelling begins.